Lastique/std-cxx-proposals/extended-offsetof/d0000r0-extended-offsetof.md

 The most common implementation of virtual functions involves a virtual function table (vtable), a pointer to which is stored as a hidden data member in class objects.
 The size and position of this hidden member is constant, so in most cases virtual functions do not preclude `offsetof` from working as expected.
 In fact, some implementations (GCC 6.2, Clang 3.8, MSVC 19) do support `offsetof` with classes having virtual functions.

 However, it is possible that other implementations exist.
 For instance, an implementation could use another hidden field that would contain an offset to data members of the final class object.
 Also, classes with virtual functions are not applicable for interprocess communication as described in the motivating example.
-For these reasons this proposal does not require support for classes with virtual functions and leaves it conditionally-supported.
+For these reasons this proposal does not require support for classes with virtual functions and leaves them conditionally-supported.
 A future proposal could require such support if the need appears.

 ## 4.4.
 Classes with Virtual Base Classes